lueck1803/interia-PT/inertia PT/General/Therapie.md

 - <span style="font-size:100%;color:orange;">Without enough</span> <span style="font-size:100%;color:red;">attention</span> from your <span style="font-size:100%;color:DodgerBlue;">prefrontal cortex</span> the sequence get cut short.
 Your brain logs the start, but the completion never happens.
 	- <span style="font-size:100%;color:red;">↳</span> that creates an open loop.
 The task is <span style="font-size:100%;color:coral;">hanging in the background incomplete</span>
 	- <span style="font-size:100%;color:red;">↳</span> later on you feel unsettled or second guess yourself, because you never marked it off as done.
-- we are in a task switching culture.
+- We are in a <span style="font-size:100%;color:cyan;">task switching culture</span>.
 Our brains weren't designed for constant interruptions of phones, emails and notifications.
 	- <span style="font-size:100%;color:red;">↳</span> each switch drains focus from the task at hand
-- there is attention fragmentation, even when nothing urgent is happening we carry <span style="font-size:100%;color:hotpink;">background noise</span> in our heads
+- there is attention fragmentation, even when nothing urgent is happening we carry <span style="font-size:100%;color:hotpink;">background noise</span> in our heads.
+The mental load of daily life.
+- <span style="font-size:100%;color:gold;">stress and overload</span> when stress hormones stay high the brains ability to encode and complete tasks weakens.
+### Paradox

 ### Bodyscan (was an der Tafel steht)